 We first hear, by paying attention and shutting out all distractions…

-We may then have to interpret…I found the language quite antiquated with Emmerson and to a lesser degree with Haanel so a dictionary is proving useful quite often…
+We may then have to interpret…I found the language quite antiquated and therefore difficult when reading Emmerson and to a lesser degree when reading Haanel so a dictionary is a vital tool…often our intellectually lazy modern society has seen words change their meanings or in some cases almost disappear from the language…

 Having understood or translated the words we must Evaluate…